Table of Contents

 The succession of image frames tracks the path of the ball and it will be able to take that information to predict its future trajectory.
 Will it be going on to hit the stumps or has it passed through without obstruction on its way to the wicket keeper?

 It can be very complicated and technical in the way that it digests that information and looks ahead to where the ball will have travelled.
-However, the theory behind Hawk-Eye is quite simple as it uses the path of the ball that is known before looking ahead to where it will have travelled.
+However, the theory behind Hawk-Eye is quite simple as it uses the path of the ball that is known to the cameras before looking ahead to where it would have travelled.

 How Accurate is Ball Tracking in Cricket?